The Best Cash Back Credit Cards in Canada 2023

 • Food delivery – While most food delivery companies – such as UberEats, DoorDash, and SkipTheDishes – would fall under restaurants, some credit cards separate them under food delivery.

-• Travel – Anything related to travel, including flights, hotels, theme park tickets, cruises, and car rentals, typically fall under travel.
+• Travel – Anything related to travel, including airline purchases, hotels, theme park tickets, cruises, and car rentals, typically falls under travel.

-• Transportation – Parking, public transit, and EV charging would be types of transportation merchants.
+• Transportation – Any expenses related to parking, public transit, taxis, and EV charging would be types of transportation merchants.

-• Entertainment – This is a broad category that covers things such as movies, bowling alleys, theatre productions, and live concerts.
+• Entertainment – Entertainment is a broad category that covers things such as movies, bowling alleys, theatre productions, and live concerts.

-• Streaming services – Generally speaking, this refers to things such as Spotify, YouTube, Disney+, and Netflix.
+• Streaming services – Generally speaking, this refers to things, such as select streaming services, including Spotify, YouTube, Disney+, and Netflix.

-• Gaming – With gaming, it would be stores that offer digital gaming downloads such as Nintendo and Steam.
-In-game transactions would typically count too.
+• Gaming – With gaming, it would be stores that offer digital gaming downloads, such as Nintendo and Steam.
+In-game transactions and yearly online subscriptions would typically count too.

 • Recurring bill payments – When it comes to recurring bills, it usually refers to things such as utilities and your cell phone bill.

-It’s really important to see what merchants are covered in any accelerated earn rate categories before signing up for a cash back credit card.
-For example, the Tangerine Money-Back Card has a category just for hotel/model, whereas other cards would lump that together with travel.
+It’s important to see what merchants are covered in accelerated earn rate categories before signing up for a cash back credit card.
+For example, the Tangerine Money-Back Card has a category just for hotel/motel, whereas other cards would lump that together with travel.
 Then there’s the American Express Cobalt card that puts all food-related categories under “food and drinks.”
+Understanding the merchant categories with your cash rewards credit card is vital.

-Keep in mind that some merchants may not fall under certain categories that you would expect.
-For example, Walmart doesn’t count as a grocery store, whereas Walmart Supercentres do.
+Remember that some merchants may not fall under certain categories that you would expect.
+For example, Walmart doesn’t count as a grocery store, unlike Walmart Supercentres, which do.
 Costco is another merchant that doesn’t count as a grocery store.

 Since credit card companies don’t typically release their MCC lists, it may take some trial and error for you to figure out what category certain stores fall under.
 That said, it’s usually pretty straightforward.